Be-Secure/BeS-dev-kit/README.md

-# bes-dashboard-accelerator
+# besecure-developer-toolkit

-Accelerator for generation of data for BeSLighthouse dashboard visualisation.
+The toolkit helps you to quickly generate meta data for BeSLighthouse visualisation.

+It can generate the following data -
+- ossp-master
+- version details
+- scorecard
+- criticality score

 ## Pre-requisites